dortania/OpenCore-Post-Install/multiboot/bootstrap.md

 # Using LauncherOption

 * Note: With OpenCore 0.6.6, Bootstrap.efi has been replaced with LauncherOption.
-See here for more info on updating: [Updating BootStrap in 0.6.6](#updating-bootstrap-in-0-6-6)
+See here for more info on updating: [Updating Bootstrap in 0.6.6](#updating-bootstrap-in-0-6-6)

 With OpenCore 0.6.6 and newer, were are now able to launch OpenCore directly from our firmwares without BOOTx64.efi.
 This allows us to add OpenCore to our motherboard's boot menu and prevent issues where either Windows or Linux try to overwrite the BOOTx64.efi file which can happen when installing or updating Windows and breaks OpenCore's ability to boot.